Academic Rules Petition

 Students enrolled in approved concurrent degree programs can receive up to 10 units of credit for course work in their concurrent degree program.
 These units use up the student's 8-unit non-law allocation, and all of them come out of the 15-unit limit.

 Students may receive a maximum of 2 units of academic credit for participation on law journals, 1 unit per semester for up to two semesters during their second or third year of school.
-Students may receive up to 3 units of academic credit for moot court competitions (including the McBaine Competition) and up to 6 credits for student teaching (including positions on the Board of Advocates, as ASP tutors and as Legal Research & Writing student instructors).
+Students may receive up to 3 units of academic credit for moot court competitions (including the McBaine Competition) and up to 3 credits for positions on the Board of Advocates.

 Enrolling in a Course or Program at Another Law School